RubenWerdmuller/minikube-workshop/README.md

 ```
 -->

-This time, we're going to create a `yaml` file for our deployment 🥂
+Next, create a YAML file for the API deployment:

 ```yaml
 apiVersion: apps/v1